 Preservation: Loss of Affordable Housing

 The problem of excessive demand to meet supply is a result not only of not building affordable housing, but of not preserving the housing that already exists as affordable.
-Over the last forty years, demolition, rising rents, and condominium conversions have caused the number of inexpensive, unsubsidized rental units to plummet, lagging far behind demand.
+Over the last forty years, demolition, rising rents, condominium conversions, and inadequate maintenance have caused the number of inexpensive housing units to plummet, lagging far behind demand.

 Nationally, the number of units affordable to extremely low income renters fell by more than 3.5 million units from 1991-2013, a loss of 17%.
 This decrease occurred in the 1990s; the supply increased slightly after 1995, but by a paltry amount.